 Tongue in cheek is clearly the tone of choice for Off Broadway musicals this season.
-Welcome "Urinetown,” a self-consciously preposterous musical with a more respectable antecedent -- Bertolt Brecht and Kurt Weill’s “Threepenny Opera" -- but a more spectacularly unsavory title.
+First came “Bat Boy,” a self-consciously preposterous musical based on a story in the tabloid Weekly World News.
+Now welcome “Urinetown,” a self-consciously preposterous musical with a more respectable antecedent — Bertolt Brecht and Kurt Weill’s “Threepenny Opera” — but a more spectacularly unsavory title.